elastic/ansible-elastic-cloud-enterprise/README.md

 The following tags are available to limit the execution, due to the nature of tags in ansible you should only use `--skip-tags` with these to skip certain parts instead of using `--tags` to limit the execution.

-- `system` Determines the execution of all tasks that setup the system (everything except the actual installation of Elastic Cloud Enterprise)
+- `base` Determines the execution of all tasks that setup the system (everything except the actual installation of Elastic Cloud Enterprise)
     - `setup_filesystem` If system tasks are executed, this determines if the filesystem tasks should get executed - includes creating the partitions for xfs and mount points
     - `install_docker` If system tasks are executed, this determines if existing docker packages should get removed and the current, supported version should get installed and configured
 - `destructive` This tag indicates whether a task is potentially destructive, like removing packages or doing filesystem partitioning
 - `ece` Determines if Elastic Cloud Enterprise should get installed
+- `vmimage` Prepare the system for building a Virtual Machine Image (Amazon AMI, ...).
+This will install a cloud-init script which will auto-discover and mount disk selected when an instance is launched with this image.
+- `bootstrap` This tags should be picked for only installing Elastic Cloud Entreprise itself (no prerequistes)

+By default, all tags are applied, except `vmimage`, which means that it will install all prerequisites and Elastic Cloud Entreprise.
+In order to use this ansible playbook for building a VM image, the following tags should be selected: `--tags base,vmimage` (this won't install Elastic Cloud Enterprise)

 ## Examples and use cases